tharathip-kulchotirat/Restaurant-Recommendation/README.md

 The most time-consuming step is `Get Recommendations` which uses 46.98% of total time.
 This step is the inference of model.
 This is the step that we can optimize further.

-*Plot of the 90th percentile of response time*:
+*Plot of the 50th and 95th percentile of response time*:
 <br/>

 ![90th percentile of response time](./resources/locus_plot.png)